-In June 2012, the Board authorized us to repurchase up to \$25.0 million of our common stock for a period of 18 months.
-The Board later extended this authorization through December 11, 2015.
+In June 2012, the Board authorized us to repurchase up to \$25 million of our common stock for a period of 18 months.
 In December 2014, the Board authorized an increase in the Company's share repurchase program from \$25 million to up to \$50 million.
-As of December 31, 2015, the board has extended this authorization through December 11, 2016.
+As of December 31, 2016, the board has extended this authorization through December 11, 2017.
 We are authorized to repurchase, from time to time, shares of our outstanding common stock on the open market or in privately negotiated transactions.
 Stock repurchases will be funded using our available liquidity.
 The timing and amount of stock repurchases will depend on a variety of factors, including the market conditions as well as corporate and regulatory considerations.
 The share repurchase program may be suspended, modified or discontinued at any time and we have no obligation to repurchase any additional amount of our common stock under the program.
 We intend to make all repurchases in compliance with applicable regulatory guidelines and to administer the plan in accordance with applicable laws, including Rule 10b-18 of the Securities Exchange Act of 1934, as amended.
-As part of the program, as of December 31, 2015, we have repurchased 706,093 shares of our common stock at an average price of \$23.83 and are authorized to repurchase up to an additional \$33.2 million of our common stock.
+As part of the program, as of December 31, 2016, we have repurchased 706,093 shares of our common stock at an average price of \$23.83 and are authorized to repurchase up to an additional \$33.2 million of our common stock.